Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Incorporation of Inductive Biases}

-In the last decade, DL has solved many high-dimensional problems considered beyond reach by developing increasingly complex architectures with a continuously-growing number of parameters and requiring more data.
+In the last decade, \acrshort{dl} has solved many high-dimensional problems considered beyond reach by developing increasingly complex architectures with a continuously-growing number of parameters and requiring more data.

-When scaling to larger problems, simply increasing the model complexity and the size of the training set do not seem viable options.
+When scaling to larger problems, simply increasing the model complexity and the size of the training set do not seem viable options due to the need for specialized hardware architectures with high power consumption and, consequently, emissions.
 However, many complex problems present low-dimensional structures, symmetries, and geometry deriving from the physical world.
 Incorporating this knowledge into the neural network architectures and the learned representations is essential for tackling the curse of dimensionality, reducing the number of parameters needed by each model, and improving generalization to unseen data \cite{bronstein2021geometric}.
-For example, when learning a latent forward model for a mobile robot, we would like the model to learn \textit{invariant} features to background changes or noise in the measurements.
+For example, when learning a latent forward model for a mobile robot, we would like the model to learn \textit{invariant} features to background changes or to noise in the measurements.

-The SRL methods described in this review have prepared the ground for incorporating geometry, group theory and symmetries in DRL methods.
-Exploiting symmetries, structures, and prior knowledge are three critical ingredients for sample efficient SRL and DRL that are yet under-investigated but have shown outstanding potential for future research \cite{van2020mdp, mondal2020group}.
+The \acrshort{srl} methods described in this review have prepared the ground for incorporating geometry, group theory and symmetries in \acrshort{drl} methods.
+Exploiting symmetries, structures, and prior knowledge are three critical ingredients for sample efficient \acrshort{srl} and \acrshort{drl} that are yet under-investigated but have shown outstanding potential for future research \cite{van2020mdp, mondal2020group}.